³ÉÈËÓ°Òô

 Significance of a qualifying interest in possession

-Where a beneficiary’s entitlement to trust property satisfies the definition of a qualifying interest in possession (QIIP), the trust property falls into the beneficial entitlement regime for inheritance tax purposes.
+Where a beneficiary’s entitlement to trust property satisfies the definition of a qualifying interest in possession (QIIP), the trust property falls into their estate for inheritance tax purposes.
 See the Taxation of trusts ― introduction guidance note.

 The inheritance tax treatment of trusts falls into two broad categories: